viral-w3nuts/hugo-quickstart/content/blog/2019-11-19-this-title-created-from-netify.md

 ---
-title: 'This Title created from Netify '
+title: This Title created from Netify  updated
 date: 2019-11-19T08:53:41.953Z
 description: 'This Description created from Netify '
 featuredpost: false